 It has been found that enrollees do not keep their health insurance cover if they are not satisfied with the services rendered or when they are exposed to low quality cover.
-This is the experience recorded in Burkina Faso as a community based health insurance scheme paid health centres uniform rates for treating patients irrespective of what services rendered.
-Health care workers were then dis-incentivized and as a result, lowered the quality of care given to the insured.
+This is the experience recorded in Burkina Faso22 as a community based health insurance scheme paid health centres uniform rates for treating patients irrespective of what services rendered.